Followers of Christ: 2011–present

 In January 2011, HB2721 was introduced into the Oregon Legislature which would remove religious belief as an affirmative defense for homicide.
 It passed March 3, 2011.
 The measure was later signed into law June 9, 2011.

 In June 2011, Timothy and Rebecca Wyland were convicted of first-degree criminal mistreatment and sentenced to 90 days in jail for using faith healing instead of seeking medical care for their infant daughter.
 During early infancy, their daughter developed a hemangioma that became so large that it engulfed her left eye, leaving her on the verge of blindness.
 She has since improved under court-ordered care.

 On September 29, 2011, a Clackamas County jury unanimously found church members Dale and Shannon Hickman guilty of second-degree manslaughter in connection with the September 26, 2009, death of their infant son David, less than nine hours after his birth.
 Mrs. Hickman went into labor two months before her due date, and the couple decided she would give birth in her mother's home, instead of a hospital.
 When the three pound, seven ounce, infant developed severe health problems shortly after his birth, instead of seeking emergency medical care, Mr. Hickman, according to The Oregonian, "Responded by holding his newborn son, praying for him and anointing him with olive oil."
 At trial, prosecutors argued that the couple had ample time after the premature birth to get medical assistance.
 An expert witness testified that had they done so, the infant would have had a 99 percent chance of survival.
 In response to a question at the trial, Mr. Hickman said he did not call 911, "Because he was praying."
 Mrs. Hickman testified that she did not call for help because her church required her to defer to her husband.
 Oregon mandatory sentencing laws call for a minimum prison sentence of six years and three months for this conviction, although, because the Hickmans were indicted before HB 2721 (discussed above) was enacted, their potential sentence could be capped at 18 months imprisonment and a $250,000 fine.
 Both Hickmans are 26 years old (in 2011).
 They have two other children.

 In November, 2013, KATU-TV reopened its coverage of the group after a reporter was tipped off to the recurrence of key family names in area cemeteries, ten of which represented burials within the last two years.

-In September 2025, church menbers Taylor and Blair Edwards were sentenced to 30 days in jail after pleading guilty to first-degree criminal mistreatment, following the June 26, 2023 death of their two-day-old son Hayden.
+In September 2025, church members Taylor and Blair Edwards were sentenced to 30 days in jail after pleading guilty to first-degree criminal mistreatment, following the June 26, 2023 death of their two-day-old son Hayden.
 No attempts were made to get medical care, although the child received prayer and oil anointments.
 A post mortem report referenced jaundice caused by excess bilirubin in the child's blood.
 The couple agreed to health monitoring of their three other children.